DeepMap

-DeepMap Inc. is a Palo Alto, California-based software company that develops high definition (HD) maps for self-driving vehicles.
+DeepMap Inc. was a Palo Alto, California-based software company that develops high definition (HD) maps for self-driving vehicles.

 The company was founded in 2016 by a group of former Google workers as well as Apple veterans.
 The software uses data from sensors and combines it with "data from all the cars connected to its system."

 History

 DeepMap was founded in Palo Alto, California in 2016 to create 3D mapping software to assist self-driving cars with navigation.
 Founders James Wu and Mark Wheeler were co-workers on Google Maps, and before that at Apple and Baidu.
 Wu became the company's CEO, and Wheeler became its Chief Technology Officer.
 Also in 2016, the company raised $7 million in initial funding.

 In May 2017, the company raised $25 million in a Series A led by venture capital firm Accel, formerly Accel Partners, along with venture capital firms Andreessen Horowitz and GSR Ventures.

 By February 2018, Bloomberg reported that the company announced it was working with the Ford Motor Company and China's SAIC Motor Corp.
 The company was also working with Honda's Xcelerator innovation program, based in Mountain View, California.
 In November, the company raised $60 million with a Series B, with returning investors along with German industrial firm Bosch's Robert Bosch Venture Capital, and US chipmaker Nvidia's GPU Ventures.
 The funding valued the company at $450 million.
 In December, the company announced deals with San Francisco-based mobility platform provider Ridecell and Sweden-based transportation company Einride to integrate DeepMap's HD maps with their autonomous fleets.
 Einride deployed its first truck using DeepMap's software in 2019.

 In February 2019, The New York Times reported that research firm CB Insights included DeepMap on its list of companies on track for a $1 billion 'unicorn' valuation.
 The company was analyzed in a November 2019 case study by Harvard Business School, in "DeepMap: Charting the Road Ahead For Autonomous Vehicles."

 In June 2021, Nvidia announced plans to acquire DeepMap to help with Nvidia Drive, the company's autonomous vehicle technology platform.